 Dracula [videorecording] / Columbia Pictures ; directed by Francis Ford Coppola ...
 2-disc special ed.

 Culver City, Calif. : Columbia TriStar Home Entertainment, c2005.

 2 videodiscs (ca. 130 min.) : sd., col. ; 4 3/4 in. + 1 booklet.

-Horror film series The heart of the description in a catalog record reflects this emphasis on publications.
-The parts in red could possibly be interpreted as describing the movie, but everything else here clearly describes the publication-the edition statement, the publication statement, much of the physical description and the series statement.
+Horror film series

+The heart of the description in a catalog record reflects this emphasis on publications.
+The parts in red italics could possibly be interpreted as describing the movie, but everything else here clearly describes the publication-the edition statement, the publication statement, much of the physical description and the series statement.
+Even the information in red italics is mapped by RDA to transcribed information on the manifestation or to the expression.
 Most of the information about the movie is in notes and much of it is not even required by cataloging rules.
-The information about the movie and the publication is all jumbled up so it's hard to pick out the data elements that relate to the movie.
+The associated names are in 700 fields at the bottom of the record.
+The information about the movie and the publication is jumbled up so it's hard to pick out the data elements that relate to the movie.

-Dracula

-tes] : Sony Pictures Home Ente umbia TriStar Home Entertainme
+Calif. : Colui mbia TriStar Home Entertainme rtainment ; Culver City ent, c2005

-View full r ecord
+View full re cord

-LOCATIO N CALL NUMBER STATUS
+LOCATION CALL NUMBER STATUS

-VIDEO DVD 01562 AVAILABLE
+VIDEO COLL VIDEO DVD 01562 AVAILABLE

-Nosferatu a symphony of horror

-New York : Kino on Video, c1991
+New York : h Kino on Video, c1991

-View full r ecord
+View full re cord

-LOCATIO N CALL NUMBER STATUS
+CALL NUMBER STATUS

-VIDEOTAPE 03297 AVAILABL